yunakam/Co-Learning-Platform/README.md

 - folder "forum" is the app folder

 ## Technical notes
-- For now, all you can register from front-end is questions
+- For now, all you can register from front-end is questions and answers
-    - Answers can be submitted, but become invalid

 ## To fix
-### Functionality
-- forum\views.py
-    - Posted answers get invalid in the next page (forum\templates\forum\question.html)

-- Others
-    - When trying to add a question from admin, it returns AttributeError: 'str' object has no attribute 'utcoffset'

- (last update: Jan.
-28, 2022)

 ## Further development to do
 - **Models should be organized using Subclass???**